yehaha9876/gitlab/doc/administration/high_availability/nfs_host_client_setup.md

 Below are instructions for setting up an application node(client) in an HA cluster to read from and write to a central NFS server(host).

+> Note: We do not recommend using EFS as it may impact performance.
+Please review our documentation [here](https://docs.gitlab.com/ee/administration/high_availability/nfs.html#avoid-using-awss-elastic-file-system-efs) for additional details

 ## NFS Server Setup

 > Follow the instructions below to set up and configure your NFS server.